Couples Therapy

 Family Therapy

 The full use of systemic psychotherapies in New Zealand remains quite undeveloped in comparison to other western countries, and there are still very few therapists in NZ who have completed substantial training in this approach.
-Yet the majority of us are shaped and influenced so powerfully by our families, with personal issues often developing within a family context.
+Yet the majority of us are shaped and influenced so powerfully by our families, with individual issues often developing within a family context.
 My main thought around this, is that if we don't see the person as having been strongly influenced by family, and also seeing family as a source of problem resolution, then we wind up working with just the tip of the iceberg.

 I've completed lengthy training in a range of systemic family psychotherapies, with the first part of this process being completion of a clinical training programme in Melbourne, Australia.
 Since then, I've also completed many other shorter courses and programmes within the USA, Australia & New Zealand, and have had good exposure to the works of many of the leaders in the field.
 I have developed sufficient expertise to the extent that I have taught family therapy (at both post-grad and under-grad levels) in several different university settings, in addition to providing training for numerous agencies and groups over the years.

 Systemic family therapy (as the family truly is a natural living system) focuses on the entirety of the family, how it fits together, how it functions.
 It is concerned with the family as a whole, and therefore being greater than the sum of its parts.
 In particular, I'm interested in boundaries and structure, knowing that families are healthier & more functional when these aspects are clearer.
+The role of emotion is also important - as it is often mismanaged or misread, yet it also connects, therefore clear expressions of this can make family life more rewarding.

 Something useful to do is to weigh up as an adult, how caught up in family of origin dynamics you may still be.
 At one level, we will of course, always be influenced by family, and that is natural and normal, and is of course essential to many aspects of our functioning.
 Sometimes though, these influences can bring limitations and constraints which are no longer helpful, or even healthy.
 I believe family of origin influences sit with us throughout our entire life-span to varying degrees, and will shape many aspects of our being, in ways which we are often not aware of.